earthly/website/blog/_posts/2021-09-22-awk-examples.md

 **What I've learned: Awk Associative Arrays**

 Awk has associative arrays built it.
-These use a string as the index and function very much like Python dictionaries.
+You can use them in much the same way you would use Python dictionaries.

 ``` awk
 arr["key1"] = "one"
 arr["key2"] = "two"
 arr["key3"] = "three"
 ```
-There is also a for loop construct for iterating over them:
+You can then use a for loop to iterate over them:
 ``` awk
 for (i in arr){
     print $i, arr[i]